mwauke/seniorThesis/presentation.md

 ----

+## Experimenting with the feature set

+- including zone of scholion *lowered* success rate

+---

 ## Applying the model

 - evaluate model: success against training set (up to 90%)
-- apply to reamining 7900+ scholia:
+- can then apply to remaining 7900+ scholia

-how many of each class?
+---

+## Results

 - Main scholia contain the majority of Aristarchan and post-Aristarchan language
 - Intermarginal and Interior scholia contain more Aristarchan paraphrases
-- Zones are *not* the best feature for indicating language-type
+- Zones are *not* the best feature for indicating source

 ---

+## Future directions

+- expand training set
+- apply to expanded edition of Venetus A
+- try alternate machine learning algorithms
+- content analysis of automatically identified classes?

+---

 ## Conclusions

 - Analyze scholia as a collection of various features
-- Working Aristarchan identifier
+- Working Aristarchan identifier:
     - Possible to recover material directly from Aristarchus' editions (2nd century BCE)

---> Identifying A'n material on a large scale; showing *connection* to layout by zone;  your features predict A'n material better than zone they belong to

 ---